-Leica Q Typ 116 versus Olympus PEN-F
+Leica Q Typ 116 vs Olympus PEN-F

 The Leica Q (Typ 116) and the Olympus PEN-F are two enthusiast cameras that were revealed to the public, respectively, in June 2015 and January 2016.
 The Q Typ 116 is a fixed lens compact, while the PEN-F is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (Q Typ 116) and a Four Thirds (PEN-F) sensor.
-The Leica has a resolution of 24 megapixel, whereas the Olympus provides 20.2 MP.
+The Leica has a resolution of 24 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably smaller (13 percent) than the Leica Q Typ 116.
 In this context, it is worth noting that neither the Q Typ 116 nor the PEN-F are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the Q Typ 116 has a lens built in, whereas the PEN-F is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the PEN-F and their specifications in the Micro Four Thirds Lens Catalog.